drowe67/freedv-gui/README.md

 Using MacPorts, most of the appropriate dependencies can be installed by:

-$ sudo port install subversion git libtool libsamplerate +universal sox +universal cmake portaudio +universal
+$ sudo port install subversion git libtool sox +universal cmake

 It should be fairly similar using HomeBrew, but you will need to replace all the /opt/ paths in the following instructions.